MicrosoftDocs/bing-docs/bing-docs/bing-image-search/how-to/search-response.md

 The following list identifies the types of metadata counts that an image may include.

-- `recipeSourcesCount` &mdash; The number of webpages that include recipes of the food shown in the image
+- `recipeSourcesCount` &mdash; The number of webpages that include recipes of the food shown in the image.
-- `pagesIncludingCount` &mdash; The number of webpages that include the image
+- `pagesIncludingCount` &mdash; The number of webpages that include the image.
-- `availableSizesCount` &mdash; The number of different sizes (width/height) of the image that Bing found
+- `availableSizesCount` &mdash; The number of different sizes (width/height) of the image that Bing found.
 - `shoppingSourcesCount` &mdash; The number of websites that sell the products seen in the image.